robinpunn/blockchain-education/cyfrin-foundry-course/README.md

 		- Very time intensive and a lot of protocols and audit firms don't go down this route
 	- AI Tools:
 		- They are not very good yet

+#### Introduction to manual review
+- Step 1:
+	- download the code
+	- read the docs

+- Step 2:
+	- bring and use the tools that you're most familiar with

+- `clock`: command line utility that helps count lines of code

+- Step 3:
+	- get an overview of what you're auditing
+	- rank contracts based on complexity (lines of code)
+	- when you start auditing contracts, label them as: `Not Started`, `In Progress`, `Done`

+- Step 4:
+	- take notes
+	- leave notes in the code (questions, issues, checkpoints)
+	- have a dedicated file for notes where you can dump ideas

+- Step 5:
+	- be aware of rabbit holes, and know when to jump
+	- we will have to research topics, but don't lose sight of the big picture

+- Step 6:
+	- use tools to validate issues that come up
+	- use fuzz tests to make sure functions do what they're supposed to do

+- Step 7:
+	- have communication with the developers and ask questions about doubts

+- Step 8:
+	- create time bounds
+	- you can go through code forever and keep thinking of attacks, so set a time limit

+- Step 9:
+	- wrap up by writing a good report
+	- 50% analysis and 50% readable report
+	- when fixes are made, we have to make sure new bugs haven't been introduced